devbeers/devbeers.github.io/README.md

 This is the website for [devbeers.io](http://devbeers.io), the event where developers meet for a beer, and to talk about their favorite languages, frameworks, APIs, or whatever else comes to mind.

+Our mission is to unite developers from all communities!

 To run it:

 ```bash